CPJKU/BallroomAnnotations/README.md

 ------------
 If you use these annotations please cite the following paper:

-Rhythmic Pattern Modeling for Beat- and Downbeat Tracking in Musical Audio
+Rhythmic Pattern Modeling for Beat and Downbeat Tracking in Musical Audio
 F. Krebs, S. Böck, and G. Widmer.
 Proceedings of the 14th International Society for Music Information Retrieval Conference (ISMIR), Curitiba, Brazil, 2013.

 Annotation strategy